What We Are Investigating?

 Major Allegations and Red Flags

-Reputation Damage and Motives for Suppression
+Reputation Risk and Motivations for Suppression

 Conclusion